emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/logistic_regression/README.md

 where $\alpha$ is the learning rate for the model and determines the size of each update step.
 A large learning rate can make training more rapid but cause overshoots, while a small learning rate may not be sufficient to reach a minimum.

 ### Stochastic Gradient Descent
 This implementation of logistic regression uses stochastic gradient descent.
-Rather than calculating the gradient for every sample and then performing the update step (batch gradient descent), stochastic gradient descent updates the weights and biases after a single sample, making it an efficient form of gradient descent.
+Rather than calculating the gradient for every sample and then performing the update step (batch gradient descent), stochastic gradient descent updates the weights and bias after a single sample, making it an efficient form of gradient descent.

 Logistic regression begins by randomly initializing a vector of weights with length $k$ (number of features) and a bias term.
 The weights and bias are then updated using the gradient descent algorithm; for each epoch, the model performs stochastic gradient descent for all samples in a random order.
 This process continues until the maximum number of epochs is reached.